 Be clear about your goals and stay positive

 Your goal should be clear to your kids: You want to support them and keep them safe from potential harm because you love them and care for their well-being.
 This is why you are countering misconceptions and giving them the right tools.
-These are tools like accurate information, the freedom to weigh their options, and helping them foresee consequences.
+The right tools are: accurate information, the freedom to weigh their options, and support to foresee consequences.
 Let them know that just because it’s legal, it doesn’t mean that it’s safe.
 They might just be forgetting that alcohol and cigarettes are legal too, and that just like cannabis, using (and abusing) has negative consequences.
 Be patient when talking to them.
 Trust that your kids will be smart enough to make the right decision.

 Model good behavior